HeRCLab/nocsim/doc/nocviz.md

 omitted, a value of 255 will be assumed.
 All values will be truncated to fit in 0...255.

+### `link curve ID1 ID2 CURVE`

+Specify a "curve" value.
+This affects how the link is displayed, causing it to curve either up or down depending on the sign of `CURVE` (which corresponds to positive and negative depends on the direction of the link).
+A value of about 50 will give a mild curve.

+Internally, this value uses pixels as it's units.

 ## Utility procedures

 ### `rgb_interp FRAC R1 G1 B1 R2 G2 B2`